farouk15160/CanMQTT-Bridge/README.md

 Frequency: Configurable via the translater/clock MQTT topic (defaults to 10 Hz).

 Use Cases
-The Translater-code-new bridge opens up a wide array of applications for integrating CAN-based systems with modern IoT and cloud infrastructure.
+The CanMQTT-Bridge bridge opens up a wide array of applications for integrating CAN-based systems with modern IoT and cloud infrastructure.

 Robotics: Control and monitor robotic systems that communicate via CAN, allowing for remote operation, data logging, and integration with high-level control systems via MQTT.